-Again, though, how much you pay can vary depending on where you live.
-In Hawaii, for example, the Administration said that the average monthly electric bill came in at a far higher $149.33 in 2017.
-However, that figure came in at $79.16 a month in New Mexico.
+Again, how much you pay can vary depending on where you live.
+In Hawaii, for example, the Administration said that the average monthly electric bill came in at a far higher than the national average at $149.33 in 2017.
+However, that same figure in New Mexico came in at $79.16 a month.

 Average Monthly Electric Bill By State

 How average are you when it comes to the amount you pay for electricity each month?
-A good way to determine this is to study how your average monthly electric bill compares to other consumers in your state.
+A good way to determine this is to study how your average electricity bill compares to other consumers in your state.

-Average Natural Gas Cost In The United States
+How Much Is The Average Natural Gas Cost In The United States?

-Wondering how much you'll spend in natural gas costs when you move into a new home?
+Wondering how much you'll spend on natural gas costs when you move into a new home?
 Figuring this out can be tricky.
-That's because there are so many variables that can impact your gas bill.
+That's because there are so many variables that can impact your natural gas bill.

-It also matters where you live, and not just because of the size of your home.
+It also matters where you live.
 Your area's climate plays a major role in the size of your monthly gas bills.
 Heating a home accounts for the greatest consumption of natural gas.
 If you live in a cold climate where the winter months see frigid temperatures, you'll probably spend more on natural gas than someone in a milder climate.

 Then there's the size of your home.
 As you can guess, it takes far more gas to heat a larger home.
 Consequently, you'll pay more each month in natural gas if you own a big home.